Did You Say Brunch? :: Our Favorite Brunch Spots in New Orleans

 breakfast

-Another Mid-City gem that opened in 2022, Monday’s is run by the same owners as Morrow’s on St. Claude and in the former Trep’s location on Bienville.
-The majority of seating is outdoor and you can expect to enjoy a fun and upbeat atmosphere; I suggest it for an adults brunch but kids won’t be out of place if they join.
-The Lamb Chops, Truffle Fries and Mimosa Tower are some of the biggest hits; just know that they are only open for Sunday Brunch.
+Another Mid-City gem that opened in 2022, Monday is run by the same owners as Morrow’s on St. Claude and in the former Trep’s location on Bienville.
+The majority of seating is outdoors, and you can expect to enjoy a fun and upbeat atmosphere; I suggest it for an adults’ brunch, but kids won’t be out of place if they join.
+The Lamb Chops, Truffle Fries, and Mimosa Tower are some of the biggest hits; just know that they are only open for Sunday Brunch.

 drinks